Latest News

 Serrated knife (tomato knife)

-A lightweight and flexible knife that features a sharp serrated edge with a rounded point.
-These are brilliant at peeling citrus and other fruit and other general vegetable prep in your mobile kitchen.
+A lightweight and flexible knife that features a sharp serrated blade with a rounded point.
+These are brilliant at peeling citrus and other fruit, slicing fruits, and other general vegetable prep in your mobile kitchen.
 They are most favoured for their ability to slice tomatoes so thinly.

 Chef's Knife

-Once a chef has found one of these all-purpose knives that they like it’ll be difficult to part them from it.
+Once a chef has found one of these all-purpose knives—commonly known as a chef's knife or cook's knife—that they like, it’ll be difficult to part them from it.
 If you’re going to spend money on any kitchen kit, then a good one of these that feels comfortable in your hand is well worth the investment.

-With its long, broad blade and straight edge this knife has incredible versatility and will make short work of a whole host of food prep.
+With its long, broad, curved blade and straight edge, this knife has incredible versatility and will make short work of a whole host of food prep.
 The fine point is perfect for chopping herbs and nuts, and its wide heel means you can apply the pressure needed to cut through meat and even the hardest of vegetables.

 Bread knife